50 South Military Trail

 Q. Is there a Florida law that allows me to take back an item that I purchased or cancel an agreement or contract?

 To cancel a sale, sign and date one copy of the cancellation form that the salesperson should have given you.
 Then mail it to the address given for cancellation so that the envelope is post-marked before midnight of the third business day after the contract date.
 Remember, Saturday IS considered a business day, but Sunday is not.
 If you are not given cancellation forms, you can write your own cancellation letter, but it must still be post-marked before midnight of the third business day after the contract date.
-And for proof of mailing in both cases, send your letter CERTIFIED.Top
+Send the letter by certified mail to obtain proof of mailing in both cases.Top

 Q. Can anyone get a copy of my credit file from a credit reporting agency (credit bureau)?